We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 You can’t go wrong with concrete if you want a forever home you can pass down to your children.
 Its longevity is second to none because it can heal itself when it cracks and is immune to deterioration.

 Concrete can endure the elements for millennia with little to no maintenance.
 It’s the material of choice of Roman builders, making up thick sea barriers that still exist today.
-Modern concrete can only last for 100 years, but it’s long enough to span multiple generations.
+Modern concrete typically only lasts for 100 years, but it’s long enough to span multiple generations.

 3. Customizability